adwitha23/CBG-YOLO11/README.md

 python scripts/preprocfig.py
 ```

-This will validate all image-label pairs, extract a 15% stratified hold-out test set into a separate `figshare_final_test_set/` directory, and generate the 5-fold split files under `Figshare/5_folds/`.
+This will validate all image label pairs, extract a 15% stratified hold out test set into a separate `figshare_final_test_set/` directory, and generate the 5-fold split files under `Figshare/5_folds/`.
 The hold-out test set remains fixed across all folds.

 **Training**